 Storytellers & Writers is aligned with Common Core State Standards, specifically addressing Language Arts Standards in Writing, Language, Reading, and Speaking & Listening.
 The program consists of three components: Storytelling, Writing, and Performance.
+Through these components, students learn the creative process, and they learn to be responsible and respectful of the freedom that is essential to creating.

 Stories have been used for centuries to teach, to inspire, to heal, to make us laugh, and to help us make needed change and transformation.
 Stories represent our collective wisdom, told through many different cultural backdrops, offering us diverse voices to the incredibly complex human journey and pursuit to evolve and become “better”.